zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-option.md

 ## Use Option to Add Keyword

-In the C# Eval Expression library, you can add your own `keyword`.
-You cannot override existing keywords, but you can create new ones, such as `isin`, that will check if the current item is in the list.
+In the C# Eval Expression library, you can add your own keywords.
+While you cannot override existing keywords as easily, you can create new ones such as `isin`, which checks whether the current item is in a list.

-In this example, we will create an extension method named `IsIn` that checks if an item is part of a list.
-Then, we will create the keyword `isin` that will be bound to this extension method and can be used directly in the expression:
+In this example, we create an extension method named `IsIn` that checks whether an item is part of a list.
+Then, we register the `isin` keyword and bind it to the extension method so it can be used directly in an expression:

 ```csharp
 // @nuget: Z.Expressions.Eval